AlessioGr/NotQuests/README.md

 ![Banner_Features](https://user-images.githubusercontent.com/70709113/133997198-bbc020b6-69c5-454b-b5b5-5f1bec0bab0d.png)

-- Bind Quests to NPCs
+- Quests can be bound to Citizens NPCs
+- **Quests can also be bound to Armor Stands ⇒ 10000x better performance because Citizens is a laggy plugin**.
+Especially if your armor stands are optimized in your paper configuration.
 - Complete GUI for the user interface
 - Player data is saved in MySQL, quest configuration data in a configuration file
 - Quest Points